nodeshift/nodejs-reference-architecture/docs/operations/logging.md

 When deploying Pino we have the following additional recommendations:

-- send logs to standard out and use log aggregation tools to collect logs across processes, containers and applications.
+- Send logs to standard out and use log aggregation tools to collect logs across processes, containers and applications.
 All log processing should be done in a separate process.
 - Plan for a final resting place for log data.
 After 7 days migrate